 The electrification market is constantly shifting, changing to meet the needs of consumers, conform to regulatory requirements and address environmental concerns.
 For organizations looking to transition their fleet to electric vehicles (EVs), it’s important to understand where the market is heading and what factors are at play.

 Investment dollars are flowing to medium-duty EVs, creating charging infrastructure demand for organizations to effectively convert to this type of EV.
-Such “first mile, last mile” vehicles, consisting of vans and trucks in the 10,000- to 26,000-pound weight range, are finding more uses in the growing home delivery market that has been accelerated by the COVID-19 pandemic.
+Such “first mile, last mile” vehicles, consisting of vans and trucks in the 10,000- to 26,000-pound weight range, are finding more uses in the growing home delivery market as customer preference for on-demand deliveries continues to grow.

 For organizations wishing to make the transition to EVs for a portion of or an entire fleet, effectively designing, constructing and implementing the necessary infrastructure requires the consideration of several factors.